Common name: Black Alder, Common Alder, European Alder

 Alnus glutinosa Gaertn.
 APNI*

-Description: Deciduous tree to 20 m high (or 40 m in its natural range), though planted trees are often reduced in height.
+Description: Deciduous tree to 20 m high (or 40 m in its natural range), often multi-stemmed, planted trees often reduced in height.
+Branches more or less drooping, young shoots sticky.
 Bark dark brown or grey, fissured and becoming deeply furrowed.

 Has separate male and female catkins.

 Fruits cone-like, in groups of 3–6, stalked.

 Distribution and occurrence: Native of NW Europe, W Asia and N Africa; naturalised in E Canada and NE USA where it is often refered to as European Alder.
 Cultivated in Australia as an ornamental, with the potential to become naturalised.
 There are possible naturalised records from the A.C.T. associated with metropolitan parks near lake shores, including a disturbed stream beside Lake Ginninderra in Belconnen.

 Streamsides, near lakes, damp ground, tolerant of water logged conditions.